 Similar to many other hosting providers, such as WP Engine and SiteGround.
 HostGator offer a free site migration to their hosting.
 Free site migration minimizes the list of costs for add-on’s that the customer already has to put up with.

 Positives of HostGator;

 HostGator also guarantee an uptime of 99.9%, and if a customer doesn’t get this, they will be compensated.
 This is the type of service we should expect from big companies such as HostGator, not only in web hosting but in many other industries.
-A money back guarantee is also included when you first sign up to HostGator.
-This allows new customers to test the waters of HostGator to see if it is right for them.
+A money-back guarantee is also included when you first sign up to HostGator.
+This allows new customers to test the waters to see if HostGator is right for them.

 Free site migration is also another benefit to HostGator.
 This means moving your site to HostGator costs nothing apart from the whole hosting package.
 Although migrating your site is free, it might be easier with a plugin.